Exploring Collaborative Movement Improv Online

 An Afterword

 In the Authentic Movement entry I mentioned the importance of attention.
-I believe it's essential to establishing welcoming conditions for collaborative improvisation in general.
-Here is how I like to describe it:
+I believe a balance of inward and outward awareness is the key to creative cooperation and to establishing conditions for enjoyable collaboration.
+I describe it something like this:

-When you really show up for something, bringing yourself fully to participate, it can be a particular joy to be received and to receive others.
-Conversely, if you really show up and are not received, it can be very disappointing; crushing, even.
-I've found that successful ensemble sessions, in which many feel like they were part of something special, involve people really showing up and really receiving each other.
+When you show up for something ready to share of yourself and receive others and you're well received, it can be a particular joy to participate.
+Conversely, if you show up fully and are not received it can be very disappointing.
+I've found that successful ensemble sessions, in which many feel like they were part of something special, involve people sharing of themselves while also being receptive of others.
+I see this as the key skill to any improvised collaboration.